Infrastructure Division

 Infrastructure Plan Review Center (IPRC)

-The Infrastructure Plan Review Center (IPRC) is responsible for the project management of new public infrastructure improvements, also known as developer-funded infrastructure improvements, associated with residential, commercial and industrial development.
+The Infrastructure Plan Review Center (IPRC) is responsible for the project management of new public infrastructure improvements, also known as developer-funded infrastructure improvements, associated with residential, commercial, and industrial development.

-Pre-development Conference (PDC)
+Pre-Development Conference (PDC)

-Developer/consultants are encouraged to schedule a Pre-development Conference (PDC) through the City's Development Services Department.
-The PDC is a discovery meeting to discuss the developer’s general plans, needs and goals.
-The developer/consultant will meet with representatives from various City departments to discuss possible issues and ask questions relative to the new development project.
-For more information, visit the Pre-Development Information webpage.
+Developers and consultants are encouraged to schedule a Pre-Development Conference (PDC) through the City’s Development Services Department.
+The PDC is a discovery meeting intended to discuss the developer’s general plans, project needs, and development goals.

 Plat Review